 S204 is the computer lab.
 There are 41 computers, all with Internet access along with a printer.
-This room is available to nursing and biology students.
+This room is available to nursing and biology students for course related assignments and or testing.
 Please DO NOT EAT OR DRINK IN THIS ROOM.
-You can check your e-mail but please do not play computer games.
 In order to print in S-204, you must purchase a print card for sale in the library.
-The charge is 10 cents per copy.
 Occasionally, there may be a class that reserves this area for a project and may not be available, but notices will be posted on the front door.